naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/4.IP-Services/ip-services.md

 - D. Default of 5 minutes

 A. B, the TTL limits the amount of time a DNS entry will be available in the DNS cache.

+31. Which message is sent from the DHCP client to the DHCP server to confirm the offer of an IP address?
+- A. Acknowledgment
+- B. Discover
+- C. Offer
+- D. Request

+A. A.

+32. What form of communication does a DHCP client use to initially acquire an IP address?
+- A. Layer 3 broadcast
+- B. Layer 3 multicast
+- C. Layer 3 802.1Q
+- D. Layer 3 unicast

+A. A, DHCP uses Layer 3 broadcasts by sending packets to 255.255.255.255 for initial DHCP discovery.

+33. At what point of the lease time will the client ask for a renewal of the IP address from the DHCP server?
+- A. One-quarter of the lease
+- B. One-half of the lease
+- C. Seven-eighths of the lease
+- D. End of the lease

+A. B

+34. Which statement is correct about the DHCP process?
+- A. The DHCP server is responsible for maintaining the life cycle of an IP address.
+- B. DHCP uses multicasting between the client and server.
+- C. The DHCP client is responsible for maintaining the life cycle of an IP address.
+- D. The DHCP lease is negotiated between client and server.

+A. C, after the initial Discover, Offer, Request and Acknowledge, it is the responsibility of the client to maintain the lease of the IP address.

+35. Which transport protocol does DHCP use?
+- A. UDP
+- B. ICMP
+- C. TCP
+- D. RARP

+A. A, DHCP uses UDP as a connectionless protocol for the DORA packets.